Marina Towers

 None of the many amenity descriptions for this building mention community or shared laundry, even when listing numerous other facilities.
 Together with 0/14 MLS entries for community laundry and repeated emphasis on in-unit washer/dryers, it is very likely the building does not offer separate community laundry facilities.

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-Listings reference in-unit washer/dryer but do not state laundry facilities on every floor.
+I searched the public remarks for phrases like 'laundry on each floor,' 'laundry room on every floor,' and 'floor-by-floor laundry,' but found nothing.
+The listings mention in-unit washer/dryer in at least one unit, which does not confirm community laundry facilities on every floor.

 Strong building-level evidence: 16 of 16 current MLS listings include parking flags and many remarks explicitly state a parking stall is included (quotes: 'A covered parking stall and storage space is included in the sale', 'this unit includes 1 assigned covered parking stall', 'includes a reserved parking space').
 Multiple agents and listings consistently mention covered/garage/open parking rather than isolated one-off entries, indicating the building offers parking.